liyan528/blog/docs/src/demo/page.md

 ---
 # This is the title of the article
-title: Page Config
+title: 学历
 # This is the icon of the page
 icon: page
 # This control sidebar order
 order: 1
 # Set author
-author: Ms.Hope
+author: 李火火
 # Set writing time
 date: 2023-06-01
 # A page can have multiple categories
 category:
-  - Guide
+  - 教育
 # A page can have multiple tags
 tag:
   - Page config